 What qualifies someone to be a real estate appraiser?

 Many states require all real estate appraisers to be, at a minimum, state licensed or state certified and have fulfilled rigorous education and experience requirements and must adhere to strict industry standards and a professional code of ethics as promulgated by the Appraisal Foundation.

-In Washington State the requirements are more arduous than in some parts of the country.
+In 2017, at the time of my license application, Washington State requirements were more arduous than in some parts of the country.
 The Washington State Department of Licensing requires new state-certified appraiser applicants to have a Bachelor’s degree or higher, a total of 200 classroom hours of approved appraisal courses and 2,500 hours of verified appraisal experience. http://www.dol.wa.gov/business/appraisers/appcertres.html